How do I build a Simple Canvas Course?

 Click on the Outcomes link in your Course Navigation.
 Then click the Find button .

 11.1 Search for Account-Level Outcomes and Import Into Your Course

 Search for Outcomes that have already been added to your department .
 Select the Outcome you wish to use in your course and click Import .

 Return to your Assignment and open the Rubric.
 Click the "Find Outcome Criterion" link to add the imported Outcome into your Assignment Rubric .

 11.3 Import Outcome

 11.4 View the Outcome Criterion and Update Rubric

 Optional: You may wish to import a quiz into your course.
 Download a sample QTI .zip file here.

 Click the Settings link in the Course Navigation.
 Click Import Content into this Course.
-Click the Import Quizzes link.
+Choose the QTI .zip file from the Content Type drop-down menu.
 Browse to the QTI .zip file you downloaded.
-Click Import Quiz.
+Click Import.

 After import, Return to the Assignments page to delete the original assignment shell for the quiz and drag and drop the imported quiz into the correct assignment group.
 Add a due date to the quiz by clicking on the icon pencil next to the imported quiz and editing the due date field.